Recommendations

 Do not use high concentrations of local anaesthetic solutions (0.25% or above of bupivacaine or equivalent) routinely for either establishing or maintaining epidural analgesia.
 [2007]

-For a short explanation of why the committee made the 2023 recommendation, see the rationale and impact section on programmed intermittent epidural bolus.
+For a short explanation of why the committee made the 2023 recommendation and how it might affect practice, see the rationale and impact section on programmed intermittent epidural bolus.

 Full details of the evidence and the committee's discussion are in evidence review E: programmed intermittent epidural bolus.